ravnhq/mobile-cicd/README.md

 ## Configure match

-Run `fastlane match init` to setup match based on your organization and project needs.
+Run `fastlane match init` to set up match based on your organization and project needs.
 For more information on the setup of match visit [this link](https://docs.fastlane.tools/actions/match/#setup).